IF THE AUTO ACCIDENT WAS THE OTHER DRIVER’S FAULT, DO YOU STILL HAVE TO PAY A DEDUCTIBLE?

 (3) If your car is totaled and you don’t agree with the other insurance company on the fair value of your vehicle.

 Also, if you are injured in a car accident in Minnesota, YOUR car insurance pays your medical bills and wage loss even if the other driver was completely at fault.
+(That’s what MN “No-Fault” means.)
 You will also have a deductible for that, which you will have to pay or which is deducted from the payments your insurance company makes to you.

-If you have questions after an accident about getting repaid for the damage to your car or your insurance deductible, you are welcome to call us and speak with a lawyer for a free consultation even if you are not injured.
+If you have questions after an accident about getting repaid for the damage to your car or your insurance deductible, you are welcome to call us and speak with a lawyer for a free consultation.
 If you have been injured in an auto accident in MN, you should call us as soon as possible so that a lawyer can investigate your case and advise you of your rights.
+The primary focus of our car accident lawyers it to make sure you receive all of the benefits you are entitled to.